Skip to main content

 Traditionally, Carnelian Agate has been associated with the reproductive system, lower back, and digestive organs.

-• Crystal healers often recommend it for supporting fertility, easing menstrual discomfort, and promoting healthy sexual function.
+• Crystal healers recommend it for supporting fertility, easing menstrual discomfort, and promoting healthy sexual function.

-• The stone is also believed to boost physical stamina and endurance, making it popular with athletes and those recovering from physical exhaustion.
+• It is also believed to boost physical stamina and endurance, which makes it popular with athletes and people recovering from exhaustion.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.